Course Outline

 Whilst completing your 360 Clinical Exercise Physiology professional placement hours across SPX403 and SPX402, you will be expected to abide by the discipline's Code of Conduct.
 Like any authentic work contract, you will be required to comply with the Code of Conduct.
 Your Course coordinator will be available to answer any questions you might have.

-To be eligible to pass, you are required to complete this placement satisfactorily according to the criteria below.
+To be eligible to pass, you are required to complete this placement course satisfactorily In accordance with the professional standards and attributes as outlined in the course learning outcomes underpinned by the professional accrediting body, ESSA.

-If you fail to comply with the student placement Code of Conduct, you may fail the course and can be withdrawn from the workplace immediately, as per the USC Workplace and Industry Placement procedures.
+If you fail to meet expectations and standards as set out in the student placement code of conduct you may fail the course and can be withdrawn from the workplace immediately, as per the USC Workplace and Industry Placement procedures.

-SUBMISSION: a signed Student Code of Conduct must be submitted during Orientation week and abided by throughout the duration of the teaching period.
+SUBMISSION: a signed Student Code of Conduct must be submitted during Week 1 and abided by throughout the duration of the teaching period.

 Criteria: